stride3d/stride-docs/en/manual/scripts/best-practice.md

 }
 ```

+## Implement custom assets

+Some of the systems you will build make far more sense as assets rather than entities, consider making them an asset when any of the following is true:
+- It survives between multiple scenes
+- It is read only
+- It is not part of the definition of an entity, doesn't exist within your game world
+- It should be editable within the editor, by a designer

+Examples of such are:
+- Player Input Configuration, defining actions in the source, assigning buttons in editor, saving and loading to disk when initializing the game
+- Balance settings, tweaking constants and formulas from the editor to improve iteration when testing your game
+- Mission/quest, referencing quests inside of components to unlock spots in game when they are completed, giving the ability for your designer to set those up
+- Loot tables, having a list of `UrlReference<Prefab>` with a probability of drop to easily re-use across multiple mobs
+- As an all-purpose robust 'key' or 'identifier' type, see [this section](#strings-as-keys-or-identifiers)

+### Do not mutate Assets
+To that point, make sure to only mutate assets when it makes sense to do so.
+Remember that a single asset may be referenced by hundreds of components and systems, those may not expect them to change at runtime.
+Adhering strictly to this idea also ensures that your game's state does not leak through them when loading a new session, game mode, or whatever else.
+For example, let's say you have an Axe Asset which has a list of modifier, you save the game, progress for a bit then add a modifier, but end up reloading ot the previous save, the modifier will carry over to that previous game state.

+### Scene quirks
+The default scene the game spawns for you is the instance stored in the content manager, when running the game you mutate that very instance, meaning that if you want to retrieve the scene in its initial state, you must force the content manager to unload it, and then reload it.
+This makes it a bit counterintuitive when you just want to re-spawn the current scene to roll back your changes.

 ## Strings as Keys or Identifiers
 This is a very popular anti-pattern, strings that are used as keys or identifiers shows up all over the place, here's a short example describing such a usage:
 The quest you're implementing requires the player to gather 10 bear arses, your check for that is to loop through the list of items the player has and check that the item's name match `bear arses`.